 On the one hand, because of Zoho Projects’ seamless integration with programs like Slack, these features may be left to collect dust – but it also means you and your team won’t have to rely on a third-party communications app if you don’t want to.

-In terms of system features that aren’t available on all plans – and also could be a lot simpler – the only one of note is Guest Access.
+In terms of system features that aren’t available on all plans – and also could be a lot simpler – Guest Access warrants a mention.

-However, it must be said that Zoho Projects is one of the only PM software providers to charge for guest access.
+On other project management platforms, the process is a lot simpler.
 Asana’s paid plans allows guest access for free, as does Teamwork (although these platforms also do not allow any guest accounts on their respective free options).

 Visualizing data